 What else should the company implement?

-They should add robust data governance procedures to maintain the reliability and fairness of their AI system.
+a) They should add robust data governance procedures to maintain the reliability and fairness of their AI system.

 b) They should ensure that the AI system can operate independently without any human intervention for efficiency.